olcf/olcf-user-docs/software/viz_tools/visit.rst

 is the default quota limit).

-If the above does not apply to you, double check that you set up your host profile exactly as how it is outlined in the :ref:`visit-setup` section.
+If the above does not apply to you, double check that you set up your host profile exactly as how it is outlined in the :ref:`visit-host-profiles` section.
 It may be helpful to delete and remake your host profile, but just remember to always save your settings via "Options/Save Settings".